-In the event that school is closed or buses are running on a different schedule due to extreme conditions, the local radio stations will keep you informed and a phone call will be sent out to families through the district auto-caller.
-If our school is on a "two hour late start", school will start at 10:05 am.
-There will be not be AM Pre-School on emergency late start days or breakfast served.
+In the event that school is closed or buses are running on a different schedule due to extreme conditions, the local radio stations will keep you informed and a phone call will be sent out to families through School Messenger.
+If our school is on a "two-hour late start", school will start at 10:05 am.
+There will not be A.M.
+Pre-School on emergency late start days and breakfast will not be served.